 History of National Pins And Needles Day

-The origin of National Pins And Needles Day goes back to the 1930s during the labor movement.
-The pro-Labor musical play opened on 27th November in the year 1937 at the Labor Stage Theater in New York City.
-Harold Rome wrote the Broadway Play, it was produced by the International Ladies Garment Worker’s Union and was once one of the largest Labor unions in the USA.
+National Pins And Needles Day’s origin dates back to the 1930s during the labor movement.
+The pro-Labor musical play opened on 27 November 1937 at the Labor Stage Theater in New York City.
+Harold Rome wrote the Broadway play, which was produced by the International Ladies Garment Workers Union and was once one of the largest labor unions in the USA.
 The play told the story of a category of workers doing a job during the American Labor movement, and the Union members made up the cast.
-The play was a super hit, and it ran for about 1108 performances.
+The play was a super hit and ran for about 1108 performances.
 The actors of the play left their day jobs as garment workers to run a full schedule of shows.
-The play first rocked the stage from 1937 to 1940, and it appeared again in 1978 and recently it appeared on London stages in 2010.
+The play first rocked the stage from 1937 to 1940 and appeared again in 1978.
+Recently it appeared on London stages in 2010.

 National Pins And Needles Day